ciren/cilib/docs/src/sphinx/design/lenses.rst

 type ``A``.
 As the type states, there is no state value for the ``Entity``, and it is defined to be ``Unit`` - a type that exists with a single value (expressed as ``()``), which is uninteresting.

-Using this definition, the following function would accept Pariticle entities, but would fail to compile (due to missing evidence) if an Individual entity is passed to it: ::
+Using this definition, the following function would accept Particle entities, but would fail to compile (due to missing evidence) if an Individual entity is passed to it: ::

   def foo[S](xs: List[Entity[S,Double]])(implicit mem: HasMemory[S,Double]) = ...